Kumho Art Hall: General

-Kumho Art Hall is situated in the heart of downtown Seoul on the third floor of Daewoo E&C. Performances are held more than five times a week; three of these are part of a planned series by Kumho Asiana Cultural Foundation: 'Beautiful Thursday Concert Series', 'Kumho Prodigy Concert Series', and 'Kumho Young Artist Concert Series'.
-Performances are held every day of the year at Kumho Art Hall, ensuring that music never ceases to be heard in its space.
+Kumho Art Hall is situated in Seoul on the third floor of the Daewoo E&C building.
+Performances are held more than five times a week.
+Three of these are part of a planned series by Kumho Asiana Cultural Foundation (KACF): Beautiful Thursday Concert Series, Kumho Prodigy Concert Series, and Kumho Young Artist Concert Series.

 Beautiful Thursday Series

-In June 1997, the late Seong-Yawng Park, Chairman of Kumho Asiana Cultural Foundation, launched what became known as the 'Gallery Concert', a novel concept at the time in that it was held in a music space, namely Kumho Museum of Art.
-The series provided musicians with a space in which to present their talent, while giving the public a chance to listen to classical music.
-Following the opening of Kumho Art Hall in December 2000, the gallery concert was reborn as the 'Friday Special Concert Series', which saw performances every Friday at its new abode.
-When this series celebrated its 10th anniversary in June 2007, it was renamed the 'Beautiful Thursday Series'.
+In June 1997, Seong-Yawng Park, chairman of KACF, launched what became known as the Gallery Concert, held at Kumho Museum of Art.
+Following the opening of Kumho Art Hall in December 2000, the gallery concert was reborn as the Friday Special Concert Series.
+When this series celebrated its tenth anniversary, in June 2007, it was renamed the Beautiful Thursday Series.
 Established Korean artists, including Dong-Suk Kang, Daejin Kim, Kyung-wha Chung, Myung-wha Chung, and international musicians of note such as Jörg Demus, Heinz Holliger, Igor Ozim, Miriam Fried, and Matthew Barley, have performed there.